gwleuverink/lockdown/docs/index.md

     <a href="https://packagist.org/packages/gwleuverink/lockdown"><img src="https://poser.pugx.org/gwleuverink/lockdown/license.svg" alt="License"></a>
 </p>

-Easily lock sections of your Laravel app with Basic Access Authentication using convenient route middleware
+Easily lock sections of your Laravel app with Basic Access Authentication.

-Lockdown provides a clean way to integrate with middleware and supports multiple configurations due to it's guard setup similar to Laravel's authentication guards.
+Lockdown provides a flexible middleware that supports multiple configurations due to it's guard setup similar to Laravel's authentication guards.
+Lockdown also supports multiple driver types which defines multipe ways to store user credentials and provides the ability to extend drivers so behaviour can be completely customised to your needs.

 ## Installation